 - 1. Refer to the Hendricks County 4-H Policies, Entry & Exhibit Guidelines for poster and general display guidelines. - 2.
-Youth may exhibit any art or craft project that does not meet exhibit guidelines in Fine Arts, Needlecraft, Model Craft, or Construction and Architectural Replica. - 3.
-Ceramics is a subset of General Arts & Crafts and will be judged separately, but will be taken into consideration when deciding the number of general crafts eligible for State Fair. - 4.
-Complete the Arts & Crafts record sheet. - 5.
+Be sure to enroll in the project on 4-HOnline and enter exhibit information into FairEntry by designated date.
+2024 designated FairEntry Deadline is Monday, July 1st at 11:59 p.m. - 3.
+Complete the Record Sheet (if not exhibiting at the Hendricks County 4-H Fair). - 4.
+Youth may exhibit any art or craft project that does not meet exhibit guidelines in Fine Arts, Needlecraft, Model Craft, or Construction and Architectural Replica. - 5.
+Ceramics is a subset of General Arts & Crafts and will be judged separately, but will be taken into consideration when deciding the number of general crafts eligible for State Fair. - 6.
 If multiple pieces make up the exhibit, a photograph of the complete exhibit should be attached to the exhibit so the total exhibit can properly be displayed.
-For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged, but not displayed. - 6.
+For safety purposes any craft exhibit that resembles a sword, knife, or look-a-like weapon will be judged, but not displayed. - 7.
 Exhibitors should be considerate of space.
-Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook. - 7.
+Exhibits too large to safely move or requiring lots of space should be exhibited using photographs and a description of work in a notebook. - 8.
 All arts and craft exhibits must include a 4-H Craft Information Card, 4-H 618A.
 This information card is to describe work completed so the judge can more accurately evaluate the exhibit.
 Craft information cards are for judging purposes only and will not be returned to the exhibitor.